Tax Strategy 2019

 This strategy applies from the date of publication until it is superseded.

 Newbury Investments (UK) Ltd and its subsidiaries (together “the group”) are committed to full compliance with all statutory obligations and full disclosure to tax authorities.
-In addition, the group is committed to maintaining an open and honest relationship with the tax authorities and the high standards of governance expected of our businesses.
+In addition, the group is committed to maintaining an open and transparent relationship with the tax authorities and the high standards of governance expected of our businesses.

 Responsibility of those charged with governance